This PDF is the current document as it appeared on Public Inspection on 12/07/2017 at 08:45 am.

 In addition, the Agency must provide for periodic evaluation of any estimates used.
 To provide for the periodic evaluation of the estimate of PCT as required by FFDCA section 408(b)(2)(F), EPA may require registrants to submit data on PCT.

-The Agency believes that the three conditions discussed in Unit III.C.1.iv. have been met.
+The Agency believes the three conditions discussed in Unit III.C.1.iv.
+Start Printed Page 57864have been met.
 With respect to Condition a, PCT estimates are derived from Federal and private market survey data, which are reliable and have a valid basis.
 The Agency is reasonably certain that the percentage of the food treated is not likely to be an underestimation.
 As to Conditions b and c, regional consumption information and consumption information for significant subpopulations is taken into account through EPA's computer-based model for evaluating the exposure of significant subpopulations including several regional groups.
 Use of this consumption information in EPA's risk assessment process ensures that EPA's exposure estimate does not understate exposure for any significant subpopulation group and allows the Agency to be reasonably certain that no regional population is exposed to residue levels higher than those estimated by the Agency.
 Other than the data available through national food consumption surveys, EPA does not have available reliable information on the regional consumption of food to which indoxacarb may be applied in a particular area.

 2. Dietary exposure from drinking water.
-The Agency used screening level water exposure models in the dietary exposure analysis and risk assessment for indoxacarb in drinking water.
+The Agency used screening-level water exposure models in the dietary exposure analysis and risk assessment for indoxacarb in drinking water.
 These simulation models take into account data on the physical, chemical, and fate/transport characteristics of indoxacarb.
 Further information regarding EPA drinking water models used in pesticide exposure assessment can be found at http://www.epa.gov/oppefed1/models/water/index.htm.

 3. From non-dietary exposure.
 The term “residential exposure” is used in this document to refer to non-occupational, non-dietary exposure (e.g., for lawn and garden pest control, indoor pest control, termiticides, and flea and tick control on pets).